Last Revised: November 17, 2022

 EHRS should always be consulted on the fume hood selection and placement for new or renovated labs.

 Laboratory fume hoods manufactured by Kewaunee Scientific Corporation, Mott Manufacturing, Baker, Labconco or Lab Crafters are preferred.
 Hoods from other manufacturers will be considered but must be pre-approved by EHRS.
+The manufacturer label must be affixed on the outside of the hood.

 If salvaged hoods will be reused, the design team is responsible for inspecting and validating the equipment.
 Any modifications must meet the manufacturer's original specifications.